 Cage-free eggs, grass-fed beef, and hydroponically grown lettuce are just some of the offerings that reflect our commitment to sustainability in the food options available on campus.
-Dining Services makes every effort to use local ingredients and suppliers, with approximately 40 percent of Tech’s produce originating from Georgia or one of its bordering states.
+Georgia Tech Dining Services makes every effort to use local ingredients and suppliers.

 In addition, Dining Services goes to great lengths to minimize leftovers by donating them locally.
 Through our Klemis Kitchen we are able to provide for those with financial need who are living and learning on Tech's own campus.

 The Office of Campus Sustainability partners with the local non-profit, The Common Market, to bring local farm-fresh food directly to campus.

 Klemis Kitchen serves as a food pantry for students with dietary needs and financial concerns that limit their access to proper nourishment.

 The Georgia Tech Student Center and Dining Services have partnered up to bring local, sustainable food to the Georgia Tech community.